sColin16/structured-lambda/README.md

 ## Open Questions
 - How to efficiently implement the type-based branching of lambda terms.
-It is similar in nature to pattern matching, but the expressivness of the type system adds complexity and opens questions abot the extent to which a value can be introspected to determine a more specific type, especially in the context of impure computation
+It is similar in nature to pattern matching, but the expressivness of the type system adds complexity and opens questions about the extent to which a value can be introspected to determine a more specific type, especially in the context of impure computation
 - What sorts type inference are possible and how do they interact with advanced language constructs.
 Is a full type inference ala Hindley-Milner possibe?
 Would such type inference